Visitation at San Joaquin Jail.

 Quick Facts

-• Each inmate may receive two visits per week and visitors may only visit once per day.
+• Each inmate is allowed two visits per week and visitors may only visit once per day; each visit is strictly limited to 45 minutes.

 Visitation Guides